mrchristian/NCP-slides/README.md

 quarto render
 ```

-Generates the HTML presentation in the `_output/` directory.
+Generates the HTML presentation in the `docs/` directory, ready for GitHub Pages deployment.

 ## Project Structure